Metric prefix: Examples with prefixes and powers

-\qty{3}{\tera\hertz} formats as "3 THz".

 Application to units of measurement

 The use of prefixes can be traced back to the introduction of the metric system in the 1790s, long before the 1960 introduction of the SI.
 The prefixes, including those introduced after 1960, are used with any metric unit, whether officially included in the SI or not (e.g., millidyne and milligauss).
 Metric prefixes may also be used with some non-metric units, but not, for example, with the non-SI units of time.

 Metric units

 Mass

 The units kilogram, gram, milligram, microgram, and smaller are commonly used for measurement of mass.
 However, megagram, gigagram, and larger are rarely used; tonnes (and kilotonnes, megatonnes, etc.) or scientific notation are used instead.
 The megagram does not share the risk of confusion that the tonne has with other units with the name "ton".